TylerNiemann/Dog-Clothing-Store/README.md

 Check it out at https://web-store-6ff8b.web.app/

-## E-commerce Platform
+## Dog Clothing Store

-Welcome to the E-commerce Platform!
+Welcome to the E-commerce Dog Clothing Platform!
 This platform is designed to provide a seamless shopping experience for users,

 with user authentication, a fully functional shopping cart, and secure payment processing using Stripe.